BOARD OF DIRECTORS

 President

 Eric Berning lives in Cypress, Texas, and was diagnosed with Chiari and syringomyelia in early 2003, at the age of 36.
 Despite chronic discomfort and intermittent loss of strength and function in his extremities since a young age, Eric’s condition went undiagnosed and misdiagnosed for many years, during which time he found himself living under the assumption that what he was experiencing must be “normal.”
-In late 2002, Eric’s chiropractor detected some neurological abnormalities which concerned him enough to not attempt manipulation of his cervical spine and instead insist upon referring him to a neurologist, even offering to make the appointment himself.
-Eric agreed to see the neurologist, and after a series of MRI’s on his head, neck, and back, Eric was officially diagnosed with CM/SM and, in turn, referred to a neurosurgeon for immediate evaluation.
-In April 2003, by this time an expectant father, Eric underwent decompression surgery.
-While not a cure-all, much of Eric’s symptoms were halted from further degeneration—and while he continues to live with chronic pain, Eric also continues to live with the upbeat hope that ‘it won’t get much worse’.
-Eric likes to focus on the positives in his life: case in point, just months after his diagnosis and decompression surgery, Eric and his wife Jennifer welcomed their son Edward into the world—thus making 2003 truly a year of great blessings.
+In late 2002, Eric’s chiropractor detected some neurological abnormalities which concerned him enough to not attempt manipulation of his cervical spine, instead insisting upon referring him to a neurologist and even offering to make the appointment himself.
+Eric agreed to see the neurologist, and after a series of MRIs on his head, neck, and back, Eric was officially diagnosed with CM/SM and, in turn, referred to a neurosurgeon for immediate evaluation.
+On April 21, 2003, by this time an expectant father, Eric underwent decompression surgery.
+While not a cure-all, of course, the surgery halted much of Eric’s symptoms from further degeneration.
+Although he does continue to live with chronic pain, Eric prefers to focus on and celebrate the positives in his life.
+Case in point: just months after his diagnosis and decompression surgery, Eric and his wife Jennifer welcomed their son Edward into the world—thus making 2003 truly a year of great blessings.

-Eric continues to work full-time managing a contingent workforce program for a large corporation.
-A diehard Cleveland Browns fan, Eric does his best at keeping up with his now 16-year-old son’s activities, as well as being an active member of his community.
-He has served as the committee chairman of his son’s cub scout pack and is currently a committee member in his boy scout troop, has actively led fundraising teams for several charitable organizations, held deacon and elder positions at church, was elected to his HOA board, and has volunteered countless hours at his son’s school functions.
-Eric is hard to keep down—he may have to slow down at times, but he does not like to stop.
-He maintains a pleasant demeanor and positive attitude regardless of the issues he is physically dealing with at any given moment.
-In 2012, Eric began attending the local ASAP support group meetings in order to connect with others living with CM/SM, and to lend a voice of understanding and comfort to others facing the same challenges he does.
-He likes to remind those with these conditions, “While we may live with pain, it does not have to define who we are.”
-Eric is excited to join the Board to help raise awareness of CM/SM, to find opportunities to share his experiences in an effort to bring hope, understanding and guidance to those who need and seek it, and to ultimately see a cure that ends CM/SM once and for all.
+In 2012, Eric began attending local ASAP support group meetings in order to connect with others living with CM/SM, and to lend a voice of understanding and comfort to others facing the same challenges he does.
+“While we may live with pain, it does not have to define who we are,” he reminds us.
+With that in mind and wishing to make a difference, Eric joined the ASAP Board to help raise awareness of CM/SM, to find opportunities to share his experiences in an effort to bring hope, understanding and guidance to those who need and seek it, and to ultimately see a cure that ends CM/SM once and for all.

 John Caemmerer